sandialabs/Fugu/README.md

 - This README.md
 - docs.md
 - Ipython notebook examples
-- For details on ds, check the README.md of the ds_simulator package

 To build the documentation, use pydocmd https://pypi.org/project/pydoc-markdown/ with a command similar to `pydocmd simple fugu++ > docs.md`

 ## Dependencies